trishatong/trishatong/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/trisha-tong-950a25230/)
 <img src="https://github-readme-stats.vercel.app/api?username=trishatong&show_icons=true&theme=dark&hide_border=true" align="right"/>

-🎓 I'm currently a senior at the [University of California, San Diego](https://ucsd.edu) with a B.S. in Computer Science and a minor in Business!
+🎓 I'm recently graduated from the [University of California, San Diego](https://ucsd.edu) with a B.S. in Computer Science and a minor in Business!

 💻 I enjoy learning all things software engineering — recently, I’ve been exploring UI/UX design and working with APIs.

-🧸 Right now, I'm a Web Developer for [TEDxUCSD](https://tedxucsd.com/)!
+🧸 Right now, I'm doing both back-end and front-end development for MissionGoCenter.
+Before this, I was a Web Developer for [TEDxUCSD](https://tedxucsd.com/)!

 ⭐ In my free time, I love doing anything active - 🏃🏻‍♀️ running, 🏐 playing volleyball, and 🏄🏻‍♀️ surfing to name a few!